rombrew/phobia/doc/HardwareDesign.md

 	                        \ /  AGND

 The current (iA, iB, iC) is measured in phases A and B (optionally C) using a shunt and amplifier.
-The measurement is distorted for some time after a switching of the MOSFETs.
+Typically the measurement is distorted for some time after a switching of the MOSFETs.

 Note that we prefer to use in-line current measurement.
 To use low-side measurement you will need to configure the software appropriately.